honeybee-human/CoffeeTaskListWithElectron/README.md

 ## CoffeeTaskList

-CoffeeTaskList is a a simple real-time updating to-do list featuring custom-designed UI elements, drag and drop of tasks, and saving of task sessions when closed.
+CoffeeTaskList is a a simple real-time updating to-do list featuring custom-designed UI elements, drag and drop of tasks, create/update/delete, time completed, priority levels and search.
 This is designed with the idea of creating tiny tasks, such as "open the school website in a new tab", which a user might find unreasonable or troublesome to list in a task manager that would save these states.

 ### Built with
 * HTML